 If you don’t have savings and can’t get a 0% credit card, then you can still borrow money without resorting the charges you’ll get from payday loans and overdrafts.

-See if you have a local Credit Union, The Finding Finance site will help you find responsible lenders.
+See if you have a local Credit Union.
+The Finding Finance site will help you find responsible lenders.
 For bigger costs you can’t avoid then check out comparison sites to see what you’d get charged for a loan from a high street bank.
-It’s often possible to get less than 5% APR.

 But only, and I really can’t stress this enough, borrow money in this situation if you really have to.
 And if the situation appears so bad that you can’t see a way out, then you absolutely should seek some free debt advice.